NFTX-project/gitbook-documentation/nft-index-funds/index-funds/avastars.md

 ### **Avastar-Rank-60**

-_Avastar-Rank-60 is a D1 input token, 1:1 backed only by Avastars NFTs with a **ranking 60 or higher.**_
+_Avastar-Rank-60 is a single-fund token, 1:1 backed only by Avastars NFT with a **ranking 60 or higher** that is supplied to the single-fund pool._

 **Contract address**: [0xabA49Db7E374cc6954401DC0A886E0B02670536e](https://etherscan.io/token/0xabA49Db7E374cc6954401DC0A886E0B02670536e)
 **Link to Liquidity Pool:** _Coming soon_